Dr Richard Wood

 Richard trained as an applied mathematician and after a spell in the electronics industry specialised in ocean modelling, completing a PhD at Exeter University.
 He spent a couple of years as a lecturer in applied mathematics at Southampton University before joining the Met Office in 1989, becoming a founder member of the Met Office Hadley Centre in 1990.
-He was a member of the original teams that developed the ocean component of the Met Office Unified Model, and later the Met Office climate models HadCM2 and HadCM3.
+He was a member of the original teams that developed the ocean component of the Unified Model, and later the Met Office climate models Met Office climate prediction model: HadCM2 and Met Office climate prediction model: HadCM3.
 From the mid-1990s he was involved with colleagues in developing more sophisticated ways of evaluating climate models against oceanic observations, and in using climate models to study the stability of the Atlantic Ocean overturning circulation, leading to a number of high-profile publications.

 Richard was appointed a Met Office Fellow in 2004, and Head of the Climate, Cryosphere and Oceans group in 2006.